MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 Laodicea -

 AD 1900-Present (Laodicea) - Apostate Church
+It says that most people in the last days will be apostates.

 Laodicea was actually destroyed by an earthquake but was rebuilt because of its amount of wealth.